 (1) It is possible the Starting Asset Amount in this example would exceed the Post-reinsurance Reserve.

-(3) In an example of a non-Associated Party 100% coinsurance transaction:
+(3) In an example of a non-affiliated 100% coinsurance transaction:

 (A) The funds withheld assets exceed the reserve held at the assuming company.